-ESPRESSO spectra are affected by two different interference patterns induced by coude train optics.
-Approximately sinusoidal "wiggles" become apparent when spectra taken in different telescope positions are divided by each other.
-The first set of wiggles has a period of 30 Å at 600 nm and an amplitude of ~1%).
+ESPRESSO spectra are affected by two different interference patterns induced by coudé train optics.
+Approximately sinusoidal "wiggles" become apparent when spectra taken in different telescope positions are divided by each other, although they are also present and detectable in the individual frames.
+The first set of wiggles has a period of 30 Å at 600 nm and an amplitude of ~1%.
 In contrast, the second set of wiggles has a shorter period of 1 Å at 600 nm and an amplitude of ~0.1%.
-For further information the user is referred to Allart et al. 2020.
+For a detailed analysis, the user is referred to section 3.4 of the PhD thesis by Romain Allart.
+Some examples of such wiggles reported in scientific studies include Allart et al. 2020, Sedaghati et al. 2021 and Casasayas-Barris et al. 2021.
 The consortium and ESO are working together to characterize this effect.